 Let’s Encrypt

-Let’s Encrypt privides free TLS certificates.
+Let’s Encrypt provides free TLS certificates.
 It also provides the official client Certbot to create, renew, and revoke certificates.

-This article explains the simplest and recommended way, Certbot snap app and webroot to mange certificates.
+This article explains the simplest and recommended way to manage certificates using the Certbot snap app and webroot.

 - There are options like DNS plugins or Certbot through Python pip for third-party plugins, but they are not recommended.